kpantos/Azure-How-To/README.md

 # Azure How To Guides

-This repository aims to provide a set of walktroughs for different Azure Scenarios
+This repository aims to provide a set of walkthroughs for different Azure Scenarios

 ## Table of Contents ##